helllomatt/Penny/readme.md

 ### Modifying Route Data in Middleware Calls

 Sometimes you want to display something based on the user's permissions and rights.
-To do that your middleware class functions can accept two variables, the `request` and the `route`.
-The request is the whole call; any variables found in the `GET` or `POST` headers are accessible through this argument.
-The route is the information specific to the matching route of the request.
+To do that your middleware class functions can accept the `route` variable.
+The route variable is the information specific to the matching route of the request.
 That's the information found in your `site/example/config.json` file.
 You can change anything related to the specific route, like variables, the view file, etc.

 If you want to inject data to be used during the call so that you only have to grab it once, you need to inject it into the route.

-Doing so into the request will be a waste of resources, as it's mostly a read-only object.
+__Note:__ There's two functions, basically identical but completely different. `route->variable($key)` will get a variable that was, or should have been defined in the site's `config.json` file. `route->variables()[$key]` will get a variable from the `POST` or `GET` headers.

 Here's an example middleware class that changes the title variable of the page: